Designed for 16-17 year olds, NCS is a youth programme that runs every summer and autumn, during school holidays.

 The programme has 5 starts dates throughout the summer holidays in order to be as flexible as possible for all participants.

-Please note – Wave 1, Wave 3 and Wave 5 all include the ‘Be Epic’ residential experience week (5 days and 4 nights stay at an outdoor activity centre)
+Please note – Wave 1, 2, 3, 4 and 5 all include the ‘Be Epic & Live Life’ residential experience week (5 days and 4 nights stay at an outdoor activity centre)

 Wave 2 (2 weeks)